 Nearly 16 percent of total U.S. employment and 14 percent of the U.S. gross domestic product can be attributed to agribusiness systems, which means agriculture, food, and natural resources play a pivotal role in the economic success of our nation.
 Students will learn about the components of the agribusiness system and how they interact to deliver food to our tables.
 They will also learn about the key elements of a successful agribusiness enterprise: economics, financial management, marketing and sales, and government policies and regulations.

-World War II Through the Eye of the Lens (5287)
+World War 2 Historical Events (5287)